ashar-7/simple_doodle_classifier/README.md

 # doodle_classifier

-NOTE 1: Visit https://quickdraw.withgoogle.com to know more about quickdraw (and please don't compare my classifier with theirs XD).
+NOTE 1: Visit https://quickdraw.withgoogle.com to know more about quickdraw (and please don't compare my classifier with theirs).

 NOTE 2: You may find it confusing if you're not familiar with deep learning or neural networks.